Thinking About the

 To a working professional, a camera that is totally dependable in any circumstance will outshine a fancier, more feature-packed camera every time.
 Pros have been getting fantastic results with much less sophisticated cameras than we have today.
 It isn’t features that will get them to switch, it’s the peace of mind of knowing that their new cameras will be just as rugged, as reliable, and as long lasting as their previous ones, so they can focus on shooting.

 Olympus is offering pros an alternative to their 1D and D5 bodies that matches the toughness but costs half as much, weighs significantly less with lenses at equivalent fields of view, and largely obviates the need for a tripod in many common shooting circumstances.
-While there are very real sensor size trade-offs, they don’t affect all kinds of shooters, and may in fact offer benefits for some kinds of work (macro, landscape, good-light wildlife, etc.)
+While there are very real sensor size trade-offs, they don’t affect all kinds of shooters, and may in fact offer benefits for some kinds of work (macro, good-light wildlife, etc.)

 Seen this way, it’s not a bad proposition.

 Micro Four-Thirds offers a vast ecosystem of lenses, and Olympus is almost unique among camera manufacturers in the variety of additional accessories it makes.

 As a personal example, I’m working on getting my diving certification…as you can imagine, I intend to bring my love of photography under the water with me.
 As I discovered, Olympus is nearly unique among camera manufacturers because they make a robust dive housing and underwater photography system for their cameras.

 Even Canon and Nikon users are stuck appealing to third parties for that.